Sunbelt Wellness Institute is changing the way we provide relief for treatment-resistant conditions.

-In 60-75% of patients, Ketamine Infusion therapy can induce rapid and robust reduction of symptoms within minutes, and the benefits are often maintained for up to four (4) months.
+In 60-75% of patients, ketamine infusion therapy can induce a rapid and robust reduction of symptoms within minutes, and the benefits are often maintained for up to four (4) months.
 Ketamine is rarely associated with side effects or drug interactions.
-Currently there are no known contraindications for use with antidepressants, benzodiazepines, or other psychotropic medications.
+Currently, there are no known contraindications for use with antidepressants, benzodiazepines, or other psychotropic medications.

-For over 18 years researchers have known that small doses of ketamine can rapidly relieve depressive symptoms when delivered via slow intravenous infusion.
+For over two decades researchers have known that small doses of ketamine can rapidly relieve depressive symptoms when delivered via slow intravenous infusion.
 The first scholarly paper describing this incredible discovery was published by Yale University in 2000.
-Since then, many more studies have been completed by Yale and other major institutions, including the National Institutes of Mental Health, Harvard University, the Veterans Administration, Johns Hopkins, Mount Sinai Medical School, Oxford University, and many more.
+Since then, many more studies have been completed by Yale and other major institutions, including the National Institute of Mental Health, Harvard University, the Veterans Administration, Johns Hopkins, Mount Sinai Medical School, Oxford University, and many more.
 The original findings have by appointment only been confirmed over and over again.

 PET SCANS BY NIMH